Slider0007/AI-on-the-edge-device/README.md

   ![image](https://github.com/Slider0007/AI-on-the-edge-device/assets/115730895/fb3d659f-3e21-49fd-9d84-7224994b7e28)
 - [ESPtool (command-line tool)](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/index.html)

-See the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/) for more information.<br>
+See [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/) for more information.<br>
-Note: Installation using web installer is not supported by this fork.
+Note: Installation using web installer is not supported by this fork repo.

-### 4. Install SD Card
+### 4. Install SD Card Content
 The SD card can be setup using the device's local WLAN hotspot after the MCU firmware got successfully installed  (`AI-on-the-edge-device__remote-setup__*.zip`).
 See the
 [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/#remote-setup-using-the-built-in-access-point) for details.
 For this to work, the SD card must be FAT formated (which is the default on a new SD card).<br>
 Alternatively the SD card still can be setup manually without using hotspot, see the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Installation/#3-sd-card) for details (`AI-on-the-edge-device__manual-setup__*.zip`).